 Or the muscles of the voice overcompensate and tighten up, creating a squeezed, pressed sound.

 Also, the acoustic energy of the singing voice needs to shift to the mouth resonator.
-If the singer tries to keep the throat resonator over-involved, the throat tries to shrink the space to follow the higher pitch, creating another (and more troubling) source of tension.
+If the singer tries to keep the throat resonator over-involved, the throat tries to shrink the space to follow the higher pitch, creating another (and more troubling) source of tension when singing higher notes.

-Note: I am referring to contemporary head voice and not classical singing, which is very different for the female singer.
+Note: I am referring to contemporary head voice and not classical singing, which is very different for female singers.

 The difference between the two registers of the voice creates an area known as the "break."
 This is where singers tend to struggle.
 Moving back and forth between chest and head becomes an arduous task, and the most unsophisticated listeners easily hear the struggle.